filecoin-project/specs/content/systems/filecoin_mining/storage_mining/_index.md

 * Declare faulty Sectors "recovered"
 * Withdraw balance

-Faults are implied to be "temporary" - that is, a Miner that temporarily loses internet connection may choose to declare some Sectors for their upcoming Deadline as faulty, because the Miner knows they will regain the ability to submit proofs for those Sectors eventually.
+Faults are implied to be "temporary" - that is, a Miner that temporarily loses internet connection may choose to declare some Sectors for their upcoming proving period as faulty, because the Miner knows they will eventually regain the ability to submit proofs for those Sectors.
 This declaration allows the Miner to still submit a valid proof for their Deadline (minus the faulty Sectors).
 This is very important for Miners, as missing a Deadline's PoSt entirely incurs a high penalty.